 No. Students from all majors and disciplines are encouraged to apply.
 Legislative staff trains and supervises interns at all times.
 Journalism or electronic media experience is preferred for broadcast internships with Arizona Capitol Television.

 Approximately 50 interns are selected from Arizona universities to serve in the House, Senate, Governor’s Office, and Supreme Court.

-As is the case with any internship, the contacts you make and the experience you gain will make you a stronger candidate for many future positions.
-Many former interns have succeeded in obtaining positions with state agencies, lobbying groups, law firms, and with other organizations in the private sector.
+As is the case with any internship, the contacts you make, and the experience you gain will make you a stronger candidate for many future positions.
+Many former interns have succeeded in obtaining positions with state agencies, lobbying groups, law firms, and other organizations in the private sector.
 Several former interns are currently on permanent staff with the House of Representatives and the Senate and some have gone to various federal agencies in Washington, D.C.
 The coordinators of the intern program at the state capitol are former interns.

 How does the screening process work?
 Accordion Closed

 There are two rounds of interviews in addition to the paper application packet.
 The first interview is virtual through Zoom, and the second is at the state capitol in Phoenix.

 How long is the selection process?
 Accordion Closed

 The first interview is in early-October, the second interview is at the end of October or the beginning of November.
 Successful candidates are notified in November.

 Are the interviews based solely on knowledge of the field?
 If not, what are they based on?
 Accordion Closed

 The interviews are meant to gauge your interest in being a part of the legislative process, along with your ability to work with others in a team environment, take initiative, think critically, and apply high-level verbal and written communication skills.
 You do not need to have previous knowledge of the legislative process or be registered with either political party.